Skip to main content

 What Might Make You Ineligible for Advanced Catheter Coverage Through Medicare?

-In order to qualify for advanced catheters through your Medicare plan, you must have been practicing sterile use during the times your doctor’s office documented your urinary tract infections.
+To qualify for advanced catheters through your Medicare plan, you must have been practicing sterile use during the times your doctor’s office documented your urinary tract infections.
 Remember to use one sterile straight catheter (A4351) and one sterile lubrication packet each time you self-catheterize.

 The following practices may make you ineligible for advanced catheters through Medicare: